huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Detroit, MI
 - [ ] Altoona, PA

-#### Which of the following Disney attractions did NOT originate at the 1964 World’s Fair?
+#### Which of the following Disney attractions did NOT originate at the 1964 World's Fair?

 - [ ] Carousel of Progress
-- [ ] It’s a Small World
+- [ ] It's a Small World
 - [x] Autopia

 #### Which of these countries shares a border with China?